-Mr. Howe's consulting company, LifeCourse Associates, has learned that teenagers are sensitive when it comes to social media criticism.
-Today's generation of teens is much more aware when a mobile phone application (app) affects their moods.
+Mr. Howe's consulting company, LifeCourse Associates, has learned that teens are sensitive when it comes to social media criticism.
+Today's generation of teens is much more aware when a mobile phone app affects their moods.
 They aren't shy when it comes to expressing the effect apps have on their up or down emotional mood swings.
 Down mood swings can have a huge impact on teen motivation.

-During a recent focus group at Science, one girl mentioned that she likes to get feedback on her Instagram posting ideas by showing them to others first before she posts them.
-Another focus participant deletes posts that don't accumulate enough likes.
-Her explanation, "I post and I just delete, because I don't want to have, like, never mind."
+During a recent focus group at Science Inc., one girl mentioned that she likes to get feedback on her Instagram posting ideas by showing them to others first before she posts them.
+Another focus participant shared posts that don't accumulate enough likes.
+Her explanation, "I post and I just delete, because I don't want to, like, never mind."
 She was too ashamed to announce aloud how many likes for her posts that she received.

 One teen chose to post a few videos on Snapchat.
 Why didn't she also post the same videos on Instagram?
 The other teen friend explained that Instagram is special.
 On Instagram, teens are careful not to offend the feelings of the friends receiving the photos.
 A steady barrage of low-quality videos and pictures might be too annoying to them.
 Teens also regularly delete their Instagram photos limiting the number of photographs displayed on their Instagram profiles.

 Wishbone views against anxieties as business opportunities.
 The app does not require users to take beautiful selfie pictures.
 Nor does the app require teens to have parents who vacation in Instagram-perfect locales.
 The app focuses on teen tastes and interests instead of teen identities.
 Wishbone app users can create funny polls to discuss celebrities, bands, makeup and other interests today's teens have.
 Teens that focus all attention away from themselves foster their own teen motivation.